luziferius/MTGProxyPrinter/README.md

 The left-most panel in the main window shows an overview over all pages with a summary of what is on each page.
 Click on a page to show it’s content in detail and select it for editing.
 The top-right area is used to find cards by name or set and add them to the current page.
-Below is a preview rendering of the current page and a table with details about the cards in the opened page.
+Below is a preview rendering of the current page, and a table with details about the cards in the opened page.
 You can select images and remove them, if you accidentally added the wrong cards.

 You can save and load documents to continue working on your documents later and create PDF documents for printing.